WebsiteDons/wisecp-module-paypal-smart-checkout/xmlform-readme.md

-# Using the XML form system
+# Using the XML markup form system to add fields
-This is method which allows a simplified markup method to create repetitive HTML formatting for form fields.
+This is a method which allows a simplified markup method to create repetitive HTML formatting for form fields.

 **Example**